AppDaemon/appdaemon/docs/AD_API_REFERENCE.rst

 Name of an attribute within the entity state object.
-If this parameter is specified in addition to a fully qualified ``entity_id``, a single value representing the attribute will be returned, or ``None`` if it is not present.
+If this parameter is specified in addition to a fully qualified ``entity_id``, a single value representing the attribute will be returned.

 The value ``all`` for attribute has special significance and will return the entire state dictionary for the specified entity rather than an individual attribute value.

+default
+'''''''

+The value to return when the requested attribute or the whole entity doesn't exist.
+It defaults to ``None``.

 namespace
 '''''''''